Italy is a country with many different languages and dialects. One of these is Lombard, spoken in Lombardy and in Milan

 In this guide, we explore the languages considered most difficult based on four main categories: grammar, pronunciation, writing system, and the time it takes to learn.
 Keep in mind: language learning is personal, and difficulty is relative.

-They feature up to 15 cases, and a syntax that doesn’t map easily onto English logic, requiring a rethink in how sentences are formed.
+Their grammar is similar to Turkish but they feature up to 15 cases, and a syntax that doesn’t map easily onto English logic, requiring a rethink in how sentences are formed.

 Languages like Tamil and Kannada follow a Subject-Object-Verb order and employ extensive verb conjugations and compound structures that differ greatly from Indo-European norms.